 The Historic Clubhouse – Gone But Not Forgotten

 The historic Woman’s Clubhouse was the island’s first school house, a teenager’s dance hall and a community meeting place.
 Built in 1938 as the second beach school house, it ran as a school until 1948 until it no longer could house all the island children.
 The historic building serves as a remembrance to the Estero island architecture.
-Throughout the past 82 years, it has weathered many storms, but it still features all the charm of Estero Island.
+Throughout the past 82 years, it has weathered many storms, but sadly, we lost this treasure on September 28th, 2022 to Hurricane Ian.